asbjornenge/container-orchestration-modules/README.md

 **PS!** There are many missing tools, libraries, descriptions and even whole parts in this document.
 Please help by opening issues and sending pull requests :santa: :package: :+1:

-## Interfacing

-Communicate with the docker deamon on one of more hosts.

-#### Single Host

-* [dockerode](https://github.com/apocas/dockerode) - Not just another Docker Remote API node.js module

-#### Multi Host

-* MISSING :disappointed: :panda_face:

-## Building
+## Configuration

-Build your container images.
+Describe your containers and the relationships between them.

 TODO: What could this look like in terms of modules?

-## Testing

-Test your container images.

-TODO: What could this look like in terms of modules?
+### Missing Modules

+* Configuration parser
+* Common format?

-## Distributing
+## Distribution

 Distribute your container images for hosts to find them.

 * [torrent-docker](https://github.com/mafintosh/torrent-docker) - MAD SCIENCE realtime boot of remote docker images using bittorrent
 * [docker-registry-server](https://github.com/mafintosh/docker-registry-server) - docker registry server in node.js

-## Configuration

-Describe your containers and the relationships between them.

-TODO: What could this look like in terms of modules?

 ## Service Discovery